Managing integrations

 To manage and take action on an individual integration, simply click the integration name.
 You will be taken to the editor page directly.

-Search your integrations
+Searching your integrations

-You can use the search bar at the top of the All Integrations or My integrations page to search for specific integrations by name.
+You can use the search bar at the top of the All integrations or My integrations page to search for specific integrations by name.

 Run history